saas786/obsidian-notes-1/HECO/Wastewater Management.md

 -	discharges steam to atmosphere
 -	used during startup to control pressure

+Oily water separator (Oily Sump)
+-	wait for oil to settle on top, then clean out with absorbant pads

 ---

 >1.
 NPDES permits set limits on ________ .